Not every writer knows how to write an epilogue. However, by following a few simple steps, you can make sure your epilogue is one to remember.

 An epilogue is not a whole new story.
 Think of it like looking into a crystal ball.
 You get a sneak peek into a moment in the future.
 Therefore, it’s important to keep it concise.
 It’s important to give the readers just enough to satisfy their curiosity but not dive headfirst into a whole new story.
 That’s what sequels are for.

-An Epic Epilogue
+Writing an Epic Epilogue

 When you’ve spent years creating your characters, it can be hard for it to end.
 Therefore, writing an epilogue is just as much for the authors as it is for the readers.
 They like to think about the future of their characters, too.
-Now that you know how to make an epic epilogue, dive into writing an intriguing prologue.
+Now that you know how to make an effective epilogue, dive into writing an intriguing prologue.